 Since January 2019, TX-21 residents have tried to explain to Rep. Chip Roy what we value, how we want our government to work, and what we expect from our Representative in Washington.
 We write letters, we visit and call his offices, and we send letters to the editors of our local papers.
 Unfortunately, Chip tends to either ignore his constituents, or respond to them dismissively, insultingly, or with long-winded, vague collections of right-wing catchphrases.
 On this page, we offer a record of the conversations voters are attempting, in good faith, to have with Chip.
-Should Chip respond to any of them, we will post his replies as well.
 We have removed identifying information from constituents’ letters to protect their privacy.

 Dear Rep. Roy,

 Regarding your ownership of stock in Kinder Morgan, listed on page 2 of your Financial Disclosure Report: When will you make a public statement about the conflict of interest created by your stake in a company that is confiscating land from your constituents at below-market prices (see, for example, “Kinder Morgan ordered to pay Hill Country landowners $2.7M as pipeline dispute widens,” Houston Chronicle, August 13, 2019)?

 January 22, 2020: Put patients above big pharma